Skip to content

 Why This Matters

-Windows 11 lets you decide if apps can communicate with unpaired devices.
-Unpaired devices are gadgets that your PC hasn’t officially connected to yet.
-This might include gaming consoles, smart devices, or other electronics nearby.
+Windows 11 gives you the choice over whether apps can communicate with unpaired devices.
+Remember, unpaired devices are gadgets that your PC hasn’t officially connected to yet.
+Think gaming consoles, smart devices, or other electronics nearby.

 What Happens When You Change This Setting?